 ‘Dumps Don’t Belong in Towns’

-Born and raised in Pezinok, Zuzana Caputova is an attorney a public interest law organization, VIA IURIS, a career path she chose as a way to help people in her community.
+Born and raised in Pezinok, Zuzana Caputova is an attorney at public interest law organization VIA IURIS, a career path she chose as a way to help people in her community.

 For Caputova, the waste dump’s toxic legacy cast a deep shadow both at work and at home.
 The stench from the nearby landfill wafted into her home, where she kept the windows shut to keep her two young daughters safe.
 Cancer took an unwelcome foothold when both her uncle and a close colleague’s wife received diagnoses in the same week.

 Armed with her legal expertise, she engaged artists, local businesses, wine producers, students, church leaders, and other members of the community in a grassroots campaign to shut down the dumpsite.
 Caputova and other activists came together and organized peaceful protests, concerts, and photographic exhibits and gathered 8,000 signatures in a petition to the European Parliament.
 In addition to mobilizing civil society, she mounted a relentless legal challenge to the new landfill through the Slovakian and EU judiciaries.